Colditz Castle: Use as POW camp

 After the outbreak of World War II, the castle was converted into a high security prisoner-of-war camp for officers who had become security or escape risks or who were regarded as particularly dangerous.
-Since the castle is situated on a rocky outcrop above the River Mulde, the Germans believed it to be an ideal site for a high security prison.
+Since the castle is situated on a rocky outcrop above the River Zwickauer Mulde, the Germans believed it to be an ideal site for a high security prison.

 The larger outer court in front of the Kommandantur (commander's offices) had only two exits and housed a large German garrison.
 The prisoners lived in an adjacent courtyard in a 90 ft (27 m) tall building.
 Outside, the flat terraces which surrounded the prisoners' accommodation were watched constantly by armed sentries and surrounded by barbed wire.
 The prison was named Oflag IV-C (officer prison camp 4C) and was operated by the Wehrmacht.

 While the camp was home to prisoners of war from many different countries, including Poland, France, Belgium, the Netherlands, and Canada, in May 1943 Wehrmacht High Command decided to house only British and American officers.

-The camp's first British prisoners were the Laufen Six on November 7, 1940, who were transferred to Colditz after their first escape attempt from the Laufen Camp.
+The camp's first British prisoners were the Laufen Six on 7 November 1940, who were transferred to Colditz after their first escape attempt from the Laufen Camp.

 Although it was considered a high security prison, it had one of the greatest records of successful escape attempts.
-This could be owing to the general nature of the prisoners that were sent there; most of them had attempted escape previously from other prisons and were transferred to Colditz, because the Germans had thought the castle escape-proof.
+This could be owing to the general nature of the prisoners that were sent there; most of them had attempted escape previously from other prisons and were transferred to Colditz because the Germans had thought the castle escape-proof.

 One escape scheme even included a glider, the Colditz Cock, that was built and kept in a remote portion of the castle's attic during the winter of 1944–45.
 The glider was never used, as the camp was liberated not long after its completion.
-However, after liberation, the glider was brought down from the hidden workshop to the attic below and assembled for the prisoners to see.
-It was at this time that the only known photograph of the glider was taken.
-For some time after the war the glider was regarded as either a myth or tall story, as there was no solid proof that the glider had existed and Colditz was then in the Soviet Occupation Zone.
-Bill Goldfinch, however, took home the drawings he had made when designing the glider, and when the single photograph finally surfaced, the story was taken seriously.
+After liberation, the glider was brought down from the hidden workshop to the attic below and assembled for the prisoners to see.
+Assigned to the task force that liberated the castle, American war correspondent Lee Carson entered Colditz on 15 April 1945 and took the only photograph of the glider completed in the attic.
+For some time after the war the glider was regarded as a tall tale, as there was no solid proof that the glider had existed and Colditz was then in the Soviet occupation zone in Germany.
+Bill Goldfinch took home the drawings he had made while designing the glider, and when the single photograph finally surfaced the story was taken seriously.